LAMP Stack Tutorial

 Create a MySQL Database box

-For this tutorial we will use an Amazon RDS, as the box is already pre-configured.
+For this tutorial we will use an Amazon RDS (any MySQL server can be used), as the box is already pre-configured.

 On the Boxes page, click New > Template and select MySQL Database.
 Choose the MySql Icon, name it MySQL DB and select your AWS provider.
 This example box needs the AWS CloudFormation service.
 Save.